Skinning maps are finite-to-one: Skinning maps: The connected boundary case

 \subsection{Hyperbolic structures}

 Let $M$ be a compact, irreducible, atoroidal $3$-manifold with connected incompressible boundary $S = \partial M$ of genus $g \geq 2$.
 Then the interior $M^\circ$ admits a complete hyperbolic structure by Thurston's Geometrization Theorem for Haken manifolds.
-Let $\GF(M)$ denote the set of isometry classes of marked convex cocompact hyperbolic structures in $M^\circ$, which is naturally an open subset of the smooth locus (see \cite[Sec.~8.8]{kapovich}) in $\X(M,\PSL_2\C)$ consisting of discrete and faithful representations.
+Let $\AH(M) \subset \X(M,\PSL_2\C)$ denote the set of isometry classes of marked hyperbolic structures on $M^\circ$.
+The closed set $\AH(M)$ lies in the smooth locus of $\X(M,\PSL_2\C)$ (see \cite[Sec.~8.8]{kapovich}), and its interior $\GF(M)$ consists of the convex cocompact hyperbolic structures.
 The quasiconformal deformation theory of Kleinian groups gives a holomorphic parameterization of $\GF(M)$ by the Teichm\"uller space $\T(S)$ (see e.g.~\cite{bers:spaces-of-kleinian} \cite{kra:deformation-spaces}).
 We denote this \emph{Ahlfors-Bers parameterization} by